sensiarion/apidrift/README.md

 ## TODO

+- [ ] verbose all fields for SchemaAddedRule
+- [ ] deprecation tracking
+- [ ] headers change tracking
+- [ ] add filter panel by level (critical, change, etc) to display only certain changes on report
+  - also add CLI param to filter rules on generation
+- [ ] track addition of required input param as Critical

 - [ ] parallel comparison run
-  - [ ] will require to build dep tree or locks, to prevent miltiple parsing on recursive
+  - [ ] will require to build dep tree or locks, to prevent multiple parsing on recursive

 - [ ] auth change/server params
 - [ ] version change tracking